Holly Beckham

 This update is a little overdue.

-Since Lily's visit to GOSH last week, she had the unfortunate (but not surprising news) that her disease is not under control.
+Since my daughter's visit to GOSH last week, she had the unfortunate (but not surprising news) that her disease is not under control.
 We will be adding in a new medication that I will be able to inject at home like her current one.
 I feel bad knowing she has to go through more injections, more blood testing etc., but we are just hoping this medication will work for her better.
 The compromise is increased immunocompromisation (she already is from current medications) which will mean we have to carry a medical alert card and be more cautious with infections.
 It gives me more drive though when running to keep me going to raise as much as I can for the charity.

 So on to the running: